pushbits/server/README.md

 I don't do much front end development myself, so if you want to contribute in this regard I'm happy if you reach out!

 Anyway, I wrote [a little CLI tool](https://github.com/PushBits/cli) to make basic API requests to the server.
+It helps you to create new users and applications.
 You will find further instructions in the linked repository.

 ## Development